jsbisht/aws-developer-associate/ec2-plus.md

 NOTE: When using CloudFormation, the UserData can be passed as well (but needs to be in Base 64 format).

-**NOTE**: Commands specified in user data will only run when the instance is provisioned. `It wont be run every time the instance moves from STOPPED to RUNNING`.
+> Commands specified in user data will only run when the instance is provisioned. `It wont be run every time the instance moves from STOPPED to RUNNING`.

 ---